-NFL Draft: Players selected in the first round - WHIZ News
+NFL draft: Players selected in the first round - WHIZ News

 Breakdown: Power and athleticism are excellent, but plays a bit stiff.
 Outland Trophy winner last season as the nation’s top lineman.

-Fact: Second offensive lineman taken in the first round by the Raiders in the last four drafts, joining Kolton Miller (15th overall in 2018).
+Fact: Second offensive lineman taken in the first round by the Raiders in the past four drafts, joining Kolton Miller (15th overall in 2018).

 18. Miami Dolphins